mimilettd/roommate_api/README.md

 ```
 { name: name, email: email, password: password }
 ```
+  * Parameters MUST be passed through the headers, not through the body.
   * If user is successfully updated (name, email, and password are required fields), a <b>JSON web token</b> will be returned.
 If the user is not successfully updated, a 500 status code will be returned.

 #### `POST /api/auth/login`